Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.9.9 =
+* Improvement: only show CF7 notice when recaptcha is active

 = 4.9.8 =
 * Improvement: Events Calendar integration
 * Drop Contact Form 7 integration as of CF7 5.4, due to continuous breaking changes in CF7.
 Contact Form 7 should integrate with the WP Consent API instead.